poirier/email_users/README.md

 to use a custom user model in your project, you use it from the start.
 You can extend it later much more easily than you can switch to a different one.

-It might be a good idea, therefore, to use AbstractEmailUser as a parent class for your own User model, rather than using EmailUser directly, even if you don't customize it at all for now.
+Therefore, this package only provides an abstract model, which you should use as a parent class for your own User model, even if you don't customize it at all for now.

 See https://docs.djangoproject.com/en/stable/topics/auth/customizing/#auth-custom-user
 for more about using alternative User models in Django.